-9 Things You (Probably) Didn’t Know About Harrison Ford on His 78th Birthday
+Harrison Ford at 80: 9 Things You (Probably) Didn’t Know About the Hollywood Legend

 College dropout, carpenter, father, helicopter pilot, plane crash survivor, award-winning actor.
 Is there anything Harrison Ford hasn’t done?

-And now, at an age when most are firmly entrenched in retirement, Ford is set to reprise his titular role in a fifth Indiana Jones film due in 2022 — just in time for the actor’s 80th birthday.
-Talk about spending your golden years at the top of your game!
+And now, at an age when most are firmly entrenched in retirement, Ford is set to reprise his titular role in a fifth Indiana Jones film due in 2023.
+Talk about spending your second act at the top of your game!

 1. He’s a college dropout